St. Louis Car Accident Lawyer

 Unfortunately, getting your compensation isn’t assured after you’ve identified the right person and the right amount.
 You’ll also need to understand the laws surrounding your claim.
 Since these laws can impact your compensation, or whether you’re able to recover at all, it’s important to focus on them before you file.

 For example, if you wait too long, you may not be eligible for compensation.
-Illinois residents must file their crash claim within two years or they’ll lose their chance to recover.
+Missouri residents must file their crash claim within five years or they’ll lose their chance to recover.

 You’ll also need to avoid accusations of fault in your claim.
 Not every auto accident is the fault of a single person, so negligence laws may reduce the amount of compensation you receive because of that fault.
 For example, if you’re found 30 percent at fault for the crash, you might only receive 70 percent of your compensation.